vntr-admin/combiner/README.txt

         -restarts
             number of restarts allowed for the repartitioning algorithm.
             Default is 10.
 Sane values are 1-15.
+        -logMig l
+            weighting to give logical migrations in oscillation calculation.
+            E.g., with l=0.2, 100 logical moves and 30 physical ones, the
+            reported oscillation would be (100 * 0.2) + 30 = 50.
+            0.0 <= l <= 1.0.
+Default is 0.

 Hermes:
     Description: Migrates vertices independently and allows imbalanced